OWASP/CheatSheetSeries/cheatsheets/Transport_Layer_Protection_Cheat_Sheet.md

 If the user does not know or trust this intermediate CA then the certificate validation will fail, even if the user trusts the ultimate root CA, as they cannot establish a chain of trust between the certificate and the root.
 In order to avoid this, any intermediate certificates should be provided alongside the main certificate.

-## Consider Using Extended Validation Certificates
+## Consider the use of Extended Validation Certificates

 Extended validation (EV) certificates claim to provide a higher level of verification of the entity, as they perform checks that the requestor is a legitimate legal entity, rather than just verifying the ownership of the domain name like normal (or "Domain Validated") certificates.
+This can effectively be viewed as the difference between "This site is really run by Example Company Inc." vs "This domain is really example.org".

 Historically these displayed differently in the browser, often showing the company name or a green icon or background in the address bar.
 However, as of 2019 both [Chrome](https://groups.google.com/a/chromium.org/forum/m/#!msg/security-dev/h1bTcoTpfeI/jUTk1z7VAAAJ) and [Firefox](https://groups.google.com/forum/m/?fromgroups&hl=en#!topic/firefox-dev/6wAg_PpnlY4) have announced that they will be removing these indicators, as they do not believe that EV certificates provide any additional protection.